English as an additional language

 - Language link games and activities

 - English vocabulary sessions

-- Celebrating Festivals
+- Celebrating Festivals and Cultures

 By supporting these children, we aim to help them achieve their full academic potential.
 Being bilingual is an advantage and maintaining first language skills is vital for cognitive development.